ALaunert/ALaunert/README.md

 - 👋 Hi, I’m @ALaunert
-- 👀 I’m interested in Frontend developemnt, C# included.
+- 👀 I’m interested in Frontend developement
-- 🌱 I’m currently learning JavaScript, C#
+- 🌱 I’m currently learning JavaScript, react.js
 - 📫 How to reach me Alexmansupwork@gmail.com , @Alexmansup on Telegram

 So, uhm, basically if you somehow get by this profile and you have any tips on any theme, just contact me.